shopware5/shopware/UPGRADE.md

 * Removed deprecated widget settings from the config module.
 Active widgets and their positions will now be saved automatically.
 * Removed desktop switcher from the `Shopware.container.Viewport` base component.
 * sGetArticleById result no longer contains the sConfiguratorSelection property. sConfiguratorSelection previously contained the selected variant data, which can now be accessed directly in the first level of the sGetArticleById result.
+* sConfigurator class exist no more.
+The configurator data can now selected over the Shopware\Bundle\StoreFrontBundle\Service\Core\ConfiguratorService.php.
+To modify the configurator data you can use the sGetArticleById events.
 * The new shopware core selects all required data for sGetArticleById, sGetPromotionById and sGetArticlesByCategory.
 The following events and internal functions not used in these functions any more
     * sGetPromotionById events
         * Shopware_Modules_Articles_GetPromotionById_FilterSql